bfidatadigipres/dpx_encoding/README.md

 ### Dependencies

-These scripts are run from Ubuntu 20.04LTS installed server and rely upon various Linux command line programmes that include: md5sum, tree, grep, cat, echo, ls, head, rm, touch, basename, dirname, find, du, rev, cut, mv, cp, date, sort and uniq.
+These scripts are run from Ubuntu 20.04LTS installed server and rely upon various Linux command line programmes that include: flock, md5sum, tree, grep, cat, echo, ls, head, rm, touch, basename, dirname, find, du, rev, cut, mv, cp, date, sort and uniq.
 You can find out more about these by running the manual (man md5sum) or by calling the help page (md5sum --help).

 Several open source softwares are used from Media Area.
 These include:
 RAWcooked (with dependency upon FFmpeg version 4+) - https://mediaarea.net/rawcooked